 Supplementation of vitamin C and gelatin acts to increase collagen production.
 The ability of muscle, tendons, ligaments, and bones to facilitate movement and withstand physical stresses is largely dependent upon the collage-rich extracellular matrix that surrounds them.

 Vitamin C is essential to produce collagen.
-When this micronutrient is taken, alongside gelatin which contains amino acids prevalent in collagen, proven increases in strength and function of muscles and tendons has been seen in lab models.
+When this micronutrient is taken, alongside gelatin which contains amino acids prevalent in collagen, proven increases in strength and function of muscles and tendons have been seen in lab models.

 As damage to the extracellular matrix is common, there is never any harm in acting to increase the production of collagen, reducing repair times.